judefernz12/VRConnect/README.md

 - Android device running v7.0 and above compatible with the Cardboard SDK.
 - Stable internet connection.
-- Bluetooth earphones for a better immersive sound experience
+- Bluetooth Earphones for a better immersive sound experience.

 ## Usage